 9. Increase the flame to medium and bring the kadhi to a boil.
 Keep on stirring often so that the bottom does not get browned.
 Time taken to cook kadhi will be around 14 to 16 minutes.

-10. After the kadhi comes to a boil, then lower the flame and simmer it for further 6 to 7 minutes.
+10. After it comes to a boil, then lower the heat and simmer it for a further 6 to 7 minutes.
 Do stir at times.
-The kadhi will thicken.
-If it becomes too thick, then add some hot water.

 11. In the below photo, the kadhi is ready.